iamsanjaykrishnan/ReinforcementLearning_CartPole/README.md

 Trial 19 : Episode finished after 191 timesteps<br />
 Trial 20 : Episode finished after 198 timesteps<br />
 <br /><br />
 The critic network was initallized by training with explored data.
-Unexplored points were interpolated based on elu function.
-The explored data was limited to a max of 40 steps and to improve the critic network, the 20 episodes resulting during training of the network and explored data are used to reinitilize Q value predicted from critic network.
-This results in better training.
+The randlomly explored data was performed for 100 trials and to improve the critic network, the 20 episodes based on actions suggested by the actor network was used and the resulting rewards were store to improve critic network.
+This results in better policy.
+<br /><br />
+Maximum reward achieved during random exploration was 40 steps but the reinforcement algorithm achieves the maximum possible reward of 200 steps with ease.
 <br />
 # Architecture -> Actor Critic

 ![ReinforcementLearning_A2C](https://github.com/iamsanjaykrishnan/ReinforcementLearning_CartPole/blob/master/NetworkArchitecture.png)